 Question #6 – Does Your Board Have the Work Ethic Needed for Growth?

-(Questions to Ask Your Board) On the most basic level, members have to keep up with continually changing state and federal mandates and laws, something that district staffers generally help with.
+(49 Questions to Ask Your Board) On the most basic level, members have to keep up with continually changing state and federal mandates and laws, something that district staffers generally help with.
 They also need to keep up with promising initiatives to raise student achievement in and outside their district as well as continually evolving systems for monitoring data and engaging the community in school improvement.
-New board members especially need training in their roles and responsibilities and in laws pertaining Read More …
+New board members especially need training in their roles and responsibilities and in laws Read More …

 Question #5 – Does Your Board Believe in Growth?

-(Questions to Ask Your Board) I remember often being praised for my intelligence rather than my efforts, and slowly but surely, I developed an aversion to difficult challenges.
+(49 Questions to Ask Your Board) I remember often being praised for my intelligence rather than my efforts, and slowly but surely, I developed an aversion to difficult challenges.
 Most surprisingly, this extended beyond academic and even athletic challenges to emotional challenges.
-This was my greatest learning disability – this tendency to see performance as a reflection of character and, if I could not accomplish something right away, to avoid that task or treat it with contempt.1 In the above story, Read More …
+This was my greatest learning disability – this tendency to see performance as a reflection of character and, if I could not accomplish something right away, to avoid that task or treat it with contempt.1 In relating the Read More …